 Learn more about setting goals to get things done in this article: Goal Setting: An 8 Step Process to Setting and Achieving Goals

-3. Delegate and outsource to free up time
+3. Delegate and outsource to leverage time

 When you complete a time audit, you understand exactly where you’re currently spending your time and on what activities.